tbonejones/Assignment1-3420/DFDDictionary.md

 #### Software Package License Results (SPLR):
 The results from the Scan for Licenses process.
 The SPLR is the Software Package itself as well as data stating which parts of the Software Package were found to have an OSS License.

+#### Update Policy Query:
+A modified version of an existing policy submitted with a request to have the modified version replace the existing version of the policy in the SPLVP Data Store.